xxgjzftd/ugdu/packages/packer/README.md

   - We will throw a meaningful error in build time other than runtime when you accidentally make a mistake.
 - Extensible
   - You can hook into the stage you are interested in when you develop an application.
   - You can enhance our built-in `task options`, or create your own.
 And then share to others.
-Check our [API docs](https://github.com/xxgjzftd/ugdu/blob/main/docs/index.md) for more detail.

 ## Usage